 Expert Insights

-We commission and publish insightful contributions from technology and policy professionals and experts in the form of 800-1500 word-long commentaries, 5-10 minute-long lightning talks, and open dialogues.
+We commission and publish insightful contributions from technology and policy professionals and experts in the form of 800-1500 word-long commentaries and 5-10 minute-long lightning talks.

 These contributions cover (a) explainers and issue-based analyses of dominant and emergent AI governance models, tools, instruments, and frameworks, and (b) novel perspectives on AI governance issues and technical and policy recommendations for public and private adoption of responsible AI.